 This is a good start for designing a stress free and productive intimate environment in your home during this time of “stay home and stay safe”.
 There will be more posts about this topic so return often!
 Below, you will find other posts of interest for designing your intimate environment for less stress and more relaxation.

 Other Posts You Might Find Useful:

 P.S.
-It’s important that my readers realize that I am not a trained medical professional and that I write from my own experiences and knowledge.
+It’s important that my readers realize that I am not a medical professional and that I write from my own experiences and knowledge.
 Please be diligent in your own research and be a person who asks questions, no matter the source of information.